When is Evergreen Boys State?

 What should I bring with me to the program?

 You should plan on packing clothes for temperatures in the low 60′s to the upper 90′s.
-Early summer weather can be unpredictable and especially windy in Ellensburg.
-You’ll want to make sure you have a comfortable pair of athletic shoes, as you’ll be doing a lot of walking across the campus.
+Early summer weather can be unpredictable.
+You’ll want to make sure you have a comfortable pair of athletic shoes, as you’ll be doing a lot of walking.
 Also make sure you pack semi-formal business clothes, including a tie and possibly a sport coat, as there are several times through the week when you will be required to be in a shirt and tie.
 All bed sheets and linens are provided for you while you for the week, but you should plan on bringing a towel for the shower.
 It is also recommended that you bring some shower shoes/flip-flops.
 Make sure you bring your toiletry items like toothpaste, shampoo, soap, shaving supplies, etc. If you would like to bring some snacks you can, but all meals will be provided for you and there is a small “Boys State Store” where you can buy candy, soda, cookies and other items at prices significantly below the dormitory vending machines.

 Can I bring my laptop computer?

 Students have brought computers in the past to uses for various things.
 There are a few things you should know first, though.
 You will not have access to the internet while on campus.
 Also, you won’t have access to a printer.
 We also want you to know that Evergreen Boys State can’t take responsibility for your valuable items like a computer.
-The dorm rooms are very secure provided you follow the rules we’ve laid out to protect you, but it is a large campus with many different people who have access to the same buildings and spaces we use.
+The facility is secure provided you follow the rules we’ve laid out to protect you, but it is a large campus with many different people who have access to the same buildings and spaces we use.

 Can I bring my cell phone?